tprzytula/Meteor-Remember-Me/README.md

 ## Testing

-You can test this dependency by running `npm run test:headless` or by checking the results of a GitHub Action pipeline from the last commit.
+You can test this dependency by running `npm run test:headless` to perform unit tests or `npm run test:e2e` for Cypress tests instead.
+You can also check the results of a GitHub Action pipeline from the last commit.

 As you might notice I'm using `meteor test` instead of `meteor test-packages`.